top of page

 Frying: 5 minutes

-Many recipes call for ice cold water or add water to the tempura batter.
-The verdict, according to the Michelin stared Japanese tempura chef, there is no need to use ice cold water.
-“It will only make it difficult to fry because it will create more temperature difference between the batter and the oil.”
+Cold Water vs. Normal Water?
+Many recipes suggest using ice-cold water in the tempura batter.
+However, according to a Michelin-starred Japanese tempura chef, there is no need to use ice-cold water.
+"It will only make it difficult to fry because it will create more temperature difference between the batter and the oil."

 INGREDIENTS: